GaryChengld/LearningAWS/AWS-Certified-Developer-Exam.md

 * To retrieve instance metadata or user data, you will need to use the following IP Address: http://169.254.169.254.

+* Amazon EC2 RI Types - With RIs, you can choose the type that best fits your applications needs.
+  * Standard RIs: These provide the most significant discount (up to 72% off On-Demand) and are best suited for steady-state usage.
+  * Convertible RIs: These provide a discount (up to 54% off On-Demand) and the capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
+Like Standard RIs, Convertible RIs are best suited for steady-state usage.
+  * Scheduled RIs: These are available to launch within the time windows you reserve.
+This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.

 #### SWF

 * Amazon Simple Workflow (Amazon SWF) is a task coordination and state management service for cloud applications.
 With Amazon SWF, you can stop writing complex glue-code and state machinery and invest more in the business logic that makes your applications unique.\